egrath/b3view/README.md

   directory which **contains** the "irrlicht" directory.
   After building, you end up with a "win32_build" folder in the source tree which contains the win32 binary.
-* Additionally you have to manually copy the files from the "build" directory to the output folder
+* Additionally, you have to manually copy the files from the "build" directory to the output folder.

 ### Troubleshooting
 (gcc and GUI compilation)